ozerov-music/technical-vocabulary-codex/README.md

 - Articulation
 - Major, melodic minor, harmonic minor
 - Eventually, a chromatic version of the app, as well (this requires a different design, separately)

-## Disembodied Message To My Partner In Code:

-- Wait, Paul, you know Markdown?
-- Also, do you know how branches work in GIT?